JeremySeckinger/Travel-Dash-Node-React/readme.md

 ## Travel Dash

 This repository has been setup to track progression of Travel Dash as it gets a facelift--moving away from Handlebars and the MVC architecture to React on the frontend with a Node.js backend and associated API.
-This move will allow for enhanced functionality and a suite of additional features
+This move will allow for enhanced functionality and a suite of additional features.

+My focus on this project is to create with scalability in mind.
+I am diving deeper into system design and architecture as I work, so full disclosure--the current status of the code might be considered a bit ugly.
+I assure you this is a work in progress, and progress will be had!

 ## Description